Inuyasha: Plot

 Desperately hunted by his enemies, Naraku temporarily removes his heart and wounds Kikyo.
 Kohaku, having been previously killed but later revived by Naraku and kept alive and under his control by a Shikon Jewel shard, eventually regains his free will and memories and attempts to escape Naraku's group.
-During that time, Sesshomaru settles his feud with Inuyasha to enable his brother to perfect Tessaiga to its optimal abilities.
+During that time, Sesshomaru settles his feud with Inuyasha to enable his brother to perfect Tessaiga to its maximum power.
 Kikyo sacrifices herself to give life to Kohaku, and Naraku collects all the shards to restore the Shikon Jewel.
-As he is slain by Inuyasha and his allies, Naraku reveals his true desire for Kikyo, despite his hatred towards her, and he uses his wish to trap himself and Kagome inside the Shikon Jewel before dying.
+As Naruka is about to be slain by Inuyasha and his allies, he reveals his true desire for Kikyo, despite his hatred towards her, and he uses his wish to trap himself and Kagome inside the Shikon Jewel before dying.
 Revealed to be sentient, the Shikon Jewel intends for Kagome to make a selfish wish so that she and Naraku will be trapped in an eternal conflict, thus prolonging the Jewel's existence.
 However, with Inuyasha by her side, Kagome wishes for the Shikon Jewel to disappear forever, allowing her to return to her time with the well sealed, and she and Inuyasha lose contact for three years.

 In that time, the Sengoku period changes drastically: Sango and Miroku marry and have three children together, Kohaku continues his role as a demon slayer, and Shippō trains to make his demon magic stronger.
 Back in the present, Kagome graduates from high school and manages to get the Bone Eater's Well in her backyard to work again.
-She returns to the Sengoku period, where she reunites with Inuyasha, marries him, and continues to train with Kaede and become a top-level priestess.
+She returns to the Sengoku period, where she reunites with Inuyasha, marries him, and trains with Kaede to become a top-level priestess.

 Development

 Takahashi wrote Inuyasha after finishing her previous manga, Ranma ½ (1987–1996).
-In contrast to her previous comedic works such as Urusei Yatsura (1978–1987), Maison Ikkoku (1980–1987), and One-pound Gospel (1987–2006), Takahashi wanted to create a darker storyline that was thematically closer to her Mermaid Saga stories.
+In contrast to her previous comedic works such as Urusei Yatsura (1978–1987), Maison Ikkoku (1980–1987), and One-pound Gospel (1987–2006), she wanted to create a darker storyline that was thematically closer to her Mermaid Saga stories.
 To portray violent themes softly, the story was set in the Sengoku period, when wars were common.
 Takahashi did no notable research on the designs of samurai and castles because she considered such topics common knowledge.
-By June 2001, a clear ending to the series had not been established because Takahashi was still unsure about how to end the relationship between Inuyasha and Kagome.
+By June 2001, a clear ending to the series had not been established because Takahashi was still unsure how to end the relationship between Inuyasha and Kagome.
 Furthermore, Takahashi said that she did not have an ending to the previous manga she wrote during the beginning, having figured them out as their serialization progressed.